hemahemapathi/Project-Management-Tool-Backend/README.md

       3) GET /api/tasks/

            - Retrieve a specific task by ID.

      7) PUT /api/tasks/

            - Update a task by ID.

      9) DELETE /api/tasks/

            - Delete a task by ID.

-7.ROLE-BASED-ACCESS :
+7. ROLE-BASED-ACCESS :

     Manager Access:

       -   Managers have full access to all features in the system.

       -   They can perform CRUD (Create, Read, Update, Delete) operations on all tasks and data.

       -   Responsible for performing tasks not assigned to other users.

       -   Can view and generate reports.

     Team Member Access:

       -   Team Members can only access tasks that have been assigned to them.

       -   They can view and update their own tasks but cannot create or delete tasks.

       -   Can view and generate reports, similar to Managers, but without broader administrative capabilities.

 8. SECURITY :

       -   JWT Authentication: Utilized to ensure that users can only access resources they are authorized for.
 Tokens are issued upon login and must be included in the headers of subsequent requests.

       -   Password Hashing: Bcrypt is used to hash passwords before storing them in the database, enhancing security.

       -   Role-Based Access Control: Middleware restricts access to certain routes based on user roles, ensuring that managers and team members have appropriate permissions.

 10. ERROR HANDLING :

       -   Comprehensive error handling is implemented throughout the API to return clear and consistent error messages, making it easier for clients to understand issues.

 10. TESTING :

       -   Unit tests can be added using frameworks such as Jest or Mocha to ensure that the API functions as expected.
 Testing endpoints is encouraged to maintain code quality.

 11. LICENSE :

       -   This project is licensed under the MIT License.
 See the LICENSE file for details.

 12. ACKNOWLEDMENT :